 Resolution Steps: Follow the solutions appropriate to the encountered error.

-• If the email is already used in another account, assign a unique email address.
+If the email is already used in another account, assign a unique email address or request the previous employer to release the account.

 Tips to Avoid Email Conflict Issues